Why is machine learning in finance so hard?11 Feb 2018

 - News and rumors are the driving forces when it comes to multi-day horizons.
 Specific company news can happen at any time without any prior notice.
-However, the timeline for some events are know beforehand.
-Company result schedule as well as the economic data calendar are known beforehand.
+However, the timeline for some events is known beforehand.
+Company result schedule, as well as the economic data calendar, are known beforehand.

 Mixture of experts can be used to combine the models from different scales - but, this is a hard problem as well.
 (Please note that mixture of experts is a very common technique to combine the models from the same scale - almost all quant asset management firms employ this technique.)

 I like to think of the price time series as a Partially Observable Markov Decision Process (POMDP).
 No one really has a complete picture at any point in time.
 You don’t know what will happen tomorrow - you still have to make a decision about your trade.
 The information you have is quite minimal.
 At the same time, the distribution of data is constantly changing.

 I have tried to apply the reinforcement learning approaches to financial problems.
 Even though I simplified the problem (i.e. the state and the action space) extremely, it just couldn’t learn anything useful.
 I spent weeks debugging why it doesn’t work - turned out the RL algorithms need enough predictability to being with.